AhmedHelmy07/alx-system_engineering-devops/0x00-shell_basics/README.md

 this project contain the following:
 0. 0-current_working_directory file which tell user the current working directory.
 1. 1-listit file which Display the contents list of your current directory.
+2. 2-bring_me_home which changes the working directory to the user’s home directory.